Bless (manga): Protagonists

 An aspiring makeup artist, Aia has an unwavering passion for makeup and wishes to bless people through his artistry so they can gain the confidence to be their true, best selves.
 Aia is sensitive, empathetic, and kind, but tends to repress his emotions, which leads to moments of awkwardness, misunderstandings, or emotional outbursts.
 Aia also wrestles with numerous insecurities, exacerbated by his close yet complex relationship with Daiya.
 His love for makeup started in his second year of middle year, after being introduced to makeup by Daiya and desiring see the world the way his idol does, but lacks natural talent in it.
 As Aia is attractive and is a talented model, everyone around him believed he should stick just to modeling, with Daiya's opinions on the matter being largely ambiguous.
 Furthermore, Aia's admiration makes him wants to emulate Daiya and to reach his level, but he also resents living in Daiya's shadow.
-Beaten down by all this and perceiving Daiya didn't cherish their bond as much as he did, Aia regulate makeup as a hobby until he befriends Jun, who reignited his passion.
+Beaten down by all this and perceiving Daiya did not cherish their bond as much as he did, Aia regulate makeup as a hobby until he befriends Jun, who reignited his passion.

 As a makeup artist, Aia supplements his raw potential with his imagination, diligent studying, and practical work experience.
 His endearing enthusiasm for makeup and attentiveness to his models' feelings helps him think up creative ideas that impressive even pros.
 As Aia prove his worth in Mirror, he gains more confidence and become less unafraid of being hurt by other people's opinions.